argonai/git-workshop/README.md

 - [ ] Add deletion of the placeholder element when the `Delete placeholder` button is clicked

 ## Branches
+Branches are an integral part to working with git.
+Not only do they allowed you to experiment with features, but in some cases, workflows can be set to do specific actions when something happens with said branch.

 ### Step 4 - Create and switch to branch
 - [ ] Create a branch called `development`
 - [ ] Switch to the `development` branch